bacadra/atom-project-files/README.md

 # project-files

+Config options `Preserve last search` and `Use alternate scoring` are used from `command-palette` package.

 ## Project list

 The `Project List` is a window that makes it easier to navigate through projects.
 The project file is located in the atom configuration files under the name `project.cson`.
 The file must be a valid `.cson` file.
 The main file structure is a list of objects with the following keys: